 Brachytherapy

-Radiation oncologists at Rutgers Cancer Institute of New Jersey are international experts in the field providing patients with the most advanced radiation therapy treatments available, including brachytherapy.
+Radiation oncologists at Rutgers Cancer Institute are international experts in the field providing patients with the most advanced radiation therapy treatments available, including brachytherapy.
 These services are available in New Brunswick in cooperation with Robert Wood Johnson University Hospital, as well as in Newark at University Hospital Newark

 Brachytherapy, also called internal radiation therapy, allows your Radiation Oncologist to use a highly conformal radiation dose to precisely target tumors in a shorter time, with less toxicity to the surrounding healthy tissue, than is possible with external beam radiation treatment.